 Successful applicants will receive native forb seeds to germinate in late winter and supplemental live forb seedlings in early spring.
 Students will grow these plants in a school greenhouse or other suitable indoor space, transplant them onto an appropriate site, and maintain and monitor the site.
 Projects also have the option to receive a seed mix to hand-sow in spring or fall.
 Teachers may request individual consultation as they carry out their projects.
 A $1,000 cash award will be paid to the school district or FFA chapter.

 This opportunity is made possible with financial support from Syngenta, Enel North America, Monarch Joint Venture, and U.S. Forest Service International Programs.
-Click here to learn about sponsorship opportunities for your business or organization.

 Together with the Earth Partnership at the University of Wisconsin, we developed a Pollinator Habitat Curriculum Guide that is available via free download.
 The guide provides high school educators with a set of activities appropriate for establishing, managing, and monitoring prairie habitat suitable for monarch butterflies, other insect pollinators and grassland birds.
 The guide aligns with Common Core and Next Generation Science standards.
 Click here for more information.